 Robert is very proud to have done the drawings for “Keith Haring: The Boy Who Just Kept Drawing” by Kay Haring, Keith’s sister.
 It was a labor of love for all who worked to bring it to life from Dial Books for Children, Penguin Random House, Spring, 2017.

-Also appearing this fall: Robert’s “Fall is for School,” featuring the bickering pair of siblings from “Winter is for Snow” that the New York Times book review compared to Desi and Lucy!
+Fall 2017: Robert’s “Fall is for School,” featuring the bickering pair of siblings from “Winter is for Snow” that the New York Times Book Review compared to Desi and Lucy!

 Robert has taught at School of Visual Arts in New York, BYU, and the University of Utah.
 An ex-New Yorker, Robert now lives on the side of Iron Mountain in Park City, Utah.
 He is married with two teenage kids and lives in the woods at the edge of town with a whole bunch of dogs and cats.
 Moose come around and eat his garden.